Hi, I'm Will!

 I believe that people are capable of achieving their very best.
 My ability to honor the complexity of individuals and relationships—including partnerships, families, and communities—is a significant gift that I bring to my work as a therapist.
 I am also passionate about social justice, and I understand the realities, complexities, and impacts of oppression, privilege, and power on everyday life.
 I practice in a way that is culturally-grounded (and with a hell of a lot of humility about experiences that are not my own and a willingness to own my mistakes and repair them with you) so that you can bring the wholeness of your self and your relationships to our work together.

 I know what it is like to live in a world that does not value integral parts of my whole self.

-I am also grateful for my own healing journeys and the exploration of my identities and desires, much of which led me to my current work as a therapist.
+My own healing journeys and the exploration of my identities and desires are part of what led me to my current work as a therapist.
 My experiences have taught me to connect with people with compassion and empathy, whether the struggles experienced are shared or unique.

 I am authentic, friendly, and totally human.

-I wouldn't ask my clients to do anything that I wouldn't also do, and I will show up with my whole self in the therapy room alongside of you: mistakes, laughter, nerdiness, and all.
+I wouldn't ask my clients to do anything that I wouldn't also do, and I will show up with my whole self in the therapy room alongside of you: mistakes, goofy faces, nerdiness, and all.
 Whether we're crying, laughing, swearing, or all of the above, I will be there fully with you.

-When I am not in the office, I am usually outside finding new treasures for my rock collection, fully absorbed in a science fiction novel (especially if it's written by Octavia Butler or Ursula Le Guin), or experimenting for hours at a time in the kitchen and cooking [hopefully] delicious food.
+When I am not in the office, I am usually outside finding new treasures for my rock collection, fully absorbed in a science fiction or fantasy novel (especially if it's written by Octavia Butler or Ursula K. Le Guin), or experimenting for hours at a time in the kitchen because food is my first love language.
 I also own more varieties of hot sauce than anyone else I know.

-Oh, and if you're wondering: they/them/theirs and/or she/her/hers are my gender pronouns.
+Oh, and if you're wondering: they/them/theirs are my gender pronouns.
 For example: "Will is my therapist, and I enjoy working with them.
-They have a ridiculous number of plants in their office." -or- "Will is my therapist, and I enjoy working with her.
-She has a ridiculous number of plants in her office."
+They have a ridiculous number of plants in their office."
 If you have questions about this (or anything, really), just ask!

 Education and Professional Experience